Programs and Initiatives

 Teaching Scholarship Collaborative

-A bi-weekly learning community focused on teaching innovation, educational leadership, and institutional change.
+A twice-monthly learning community focused on teaching innovation, educational leadership, and institutional change.
 Open to anyone interested in teaching and learning, TSC provides a space to troubleshoot challenges, celebrate successes, and explore topics shaped by the group’s interests, from alternative grading and AI’s impact on engagement to SoTL projects, attendance, and open educational resources.
-We will poll participants for a meeting time in early Fall 2025
+This year's TSC will be co-led by Nikki Perry (CTE) and Trevor Rivers (UG Biology).
+We will poll participants for a meeting time in early Fall 2026.

 Learn more about TSC